rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/inspectable.md

 assert.strictEqual(obj.toString(), '{"field":4}');
 ```

-One or both of these implementations can be overridden as desired:
+One or both of these implementations can be overridden as desired.
+Note that the generated `toString` calls `toJSON` internally, so overriding `toJSON` will affect its output as a side effect.

 ```rust
 #[wasm_bindgen]